 Protected Action Ballots

-Under the provisions of the Fair Work Act 2009, a bargaining representative for an enterprise agreement may make application to Fair Work Australia seeking a ballot order for the conduct of a protected action ballot.
+Under the provisions of the Fair Work Act 2009, a bargaining representative for an enterprise agreement may make an application to the Fair Work Commission (FWC) seeking a ballot order for the conduct of a protected action ballot.

-Fair Work Australia considers the application, and if an order is issued, Fair Work Australia will determine the group(s) of employees to be balloted, the question(s) to be asked and the date by which voting is to be completed.
-In the ballot order, Fair Work Australia will also appoint a protected action ballot agent.
+The Fair Work Commission considers the application, and if an order is issued, the Commission (FWC) will determine the group(s) of employees to be balloted, the question(s) to be asked and the date by which voting is to be completed.
+In the ballot order, the Commission (FWC) will also appoint a protected action ballot agent.

-In most instances, the Australian Electoral Commission (AEC) is appointed as the ballot agent and will then perform the following tasks in conducting the ballot:
+In most instances, the Australian Electoral Commission (AEC) is appointed as the protected action ballot agent and will then perform the following tasks in conducting the ballot:

 - The AEC will seek a list of eligible employees from both the bargaining representative and the employer (the parties).
 To be eligible for inclusion on the respective lists, employees must be subject to the proposed enterprise agreement.
 The parties will also be requested to submit a declaration, confirming that the information on the lists is complete, up-to-date and accurate.
 The AEC matches those employees on both lists to determine the roll of voters for the ballot (i.e. an employee must be on both lists to be included on the roll of voters).